Career Resources and Links

 The RCS Careers team helps future surgeons and those supporting them.
 Anyone may use and download the resources below.
 Medical students and foundation doctors can become Affiliate Members of the RCS for only £15 per year.
 We also try to help schools and teachers in supporting their students.

 Careers in Surgery

-Avoiding unconscious bias - aims to encourage surgeons to be aware of this, and sometimes adjust their behavior so that their trainees and fellow staff do not misinterpret their actions.
+Avoiding unconscious bias aims to encourage surgeons to be aware of this, and sometimes adjust their behavior so that their trainees and fellow staff do not misinterpret their actions.
 There is a section on preventing bullying by identifying tasks and having clear performance management.

-The College advocates Mentoring at all stages of surgeons’ careers.
+The RCS advocates Mentoring at all stages of surgeons’ careers.
 Good Surgical Practice requires surgeons to take responsibility to act as a mentor to less experienced colleagues and to seek a mentor to improve their own skills.
 This booklet explains how mentoring works and how to get started for both mentor and mentee.